 It is not our “ideals”, “democracy”, “freedom”, or “constitution” that made us the greatest country in the world.
 It was the fact that we created the largest, most well educated, and most secure Middle Class that the world had ever seen in all its history.
 That is what made us the greatest nation the world had ever seen.
 Now we are ignoring what made us great as we dismantle the Middle Class, taking away its privileges and burdening it with the responsibility of shouldering all the responsibilities while all the privileges go to the 1%.

-We can start to return the power back to the American citizens by once again insuring that all Americans who qualify can receive a higher education that is tuition free.
+We can start to return the power back to the American citizens by once again ensuring that all Americans who qualify can receive a higher education that is tuition free.
 This would include not just a college education but also a trade education.
 For a successful and smooth running country we also need the carpenters, construction workers, plumbers, electricians, masons, mechanics, and all other tradesmen that perform the necessary tasks and jobs that keep the gears and systems running.
 The government would provide tuition free education to any public university or college and hopefully this would create an incentive for public universities and colleges to create and implement highly rated and effective trades programs.

 I would refinance all student debt through the government at 1% interest rate, whether it was held by students or by their parents.
 The incredible amount of student debt is an albatross around the neck of our economy.
-When my generation came out of college we immediately began buying cars, houses, and all the other items that we don’t need but want that drive our consumer oriented economy.
+When my generation came out of college we immediately began buying cars, houses, and all the other items that we don’t need but want, that drive our consumer oriented economy.
 Now, when a student today comes out of college they may spend the next 10, 15, or even 20 years trying to pay off their student debt.
 Most of which does not go into the local economy, creating economic growth, but rather goes to the banksters who take the money out of the local economy and in many cases may even take it out of the country.

 I would also set up a forgiveness program for those working and paying taxes.
 If a student repaid at least $1000 on their loan I would give them a matching tax credit up to $1000.